The Four Humours

 What was the humours theory?

-The Theory of the Four Humours stated that, to be healthy, a person needed to have balanced humours.
+The Theory of the Four Humours that, to be healthy, a person needed to have balanced humours.
 People would get diseases if they had too much or too little of any humour.

 What were the humours according to the Theory of the Four Humours?